newportAI-lab/liveavatar-platform-rtc-python/README.md

 [中文文档](README.zh.md)

 Python agent SDK for Live Avatar **Platform RTC** mode.
-Join platform LiveKit rooms as `agent_{sessionId}` to drive real-time digital humans.
+Join platform LiveKit rooms as `agent_{sessionId}` to drive live avatar.
 Bring your own ASR and LLM; TTS is typically provided by the platform (or bring your own for lower latency).

 The SDK runs on the developer backend, joining the platform LiveKit room as `agent_{sessionId}`.
 Audio flows through **RTC Tracks**, control events through the **Data Channel**.